cruizperez/MicrobeAnnotator/README.md

 Now you have installed Aspera Connect!

+If you cannot install Aspera Connect for some reason, MicrobeAnnotator will use another method to download your data, no worries!

 ### KofamScan
 First, let's create a folder to download KofamScan and the databases and files it needs (make sure you have enough space for this (~6Gb).
-Assume I am creating the folder in my user home `/home/[your_user]` (note your_user is a placeholder for your username):
+Assume I am creating the folder in my user home `/home/[your_user]` (note your_user is a placeholder for your username).
+In addition, note that the version of kofamscan can change in the original location (for example kofam_scan-1.3.0.tar.gz becomes kofam_scan-1.4.0.tar.gz) and therefore you need to adjust your commands to reflect this:

 ```bash
 mkdir kofamscan